pnp/teams-dev-samples/docs/samples/server_framework.md

+# Microsoft Teams Development Samples
-# Samples by Server Framework
+## Browse by Server Framework

 Teams bots often use the Bot Framework SDK.
 Note that version 4 is not backward compatible with version 3, which is no longer supported.
 Therefore it is strongly recommended to use v4.
 Beginning with Bot Framework SDK 4.6, the SDK understands